bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/p/PointType_0gfdQdlSPCaRPYyjTFQR6P/Documentation.md

-Type of the railway point，different types of point allow trains to pass at different speeds。
+Type of the railway point.
+Different point types allow trains to pass at different speeds。